pgpavlides/php_garden/README.md

 }
 ```

+#### 👉 Inheritance:
-- **Inheritance**: Inheritance is a mechanism that allows one class to inherit properties and methods from another class.
+Inheritance is a mechanism that allows one class to inherit properties and methods from another class.
 The class that inherits is called the subclass (or derived class), and the class being inherited from is called the superclass (or base class).

 ```php
 class Employee extends Person {